itsmixu/screentime-gnome/README.md

 - Color-coded bars by usage level
 - No layout glitches or jarring transitions

-### Sage Green Theme
+### Vibrant Sage Theme
-Professional color palette inspired by zen philosophy and nature, designed to reduce eye strain during extended use.
+Professional color palette with energetic yellow/orange gradients and calming sage green accents, designed for visual clarity and motivation.

 - High contrast for readability
-- Warm orange accents for Pomodoro timer
+- Dynamic color-coded status indicators (yellow to red based on usage)
-- Smooth gradients and animations
+- Smooth gradients and animations with GPU acceleration

----

 ## Installation